 What is Dia de los Muertos?

-Dia de Los Muertos translated in English, Day of the Dead is a holiday celebrated in Mexico and other Latin countries from October 31st through November 2nd and is believed to be the day when the spirits of their ancestors can come back to visit their loved ones on earth.
+Dia de Los Muertos translated in English, Day of the Dead is a holiday celebrated in Mexico and other Latin countries from October 31st through November 2nd.
+It’s believed to be the day when the spirits of their ancestors come back to visit their loved ones on earth.

 What does Dia de los Muertos represent?

 This holiday is about choosing to be happy in the present instead of dwelling on the past.
-It is a time to remember family members and memories that you may have of them while they were living as well as a time to pass down stories to their children.
+It’s a time to remember family members and memories that you may have of them while they were living, as well as a time to pass down stories to their children.

 How is Dia de Los Muertos celebrated?

-What happens during this celebration are people go to the cemetery to clean and decorate the graves of their loved ones.
+During this religious celebration people go to the cemetery to clean and decorate the graves of their loved ones.
 What makes them different from other holidays is that people will set up an altar for their deceased relatives with offerings of favourite foods, favourite drinks, and photos of their loved ones who have passed away.